STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Results

-An independent subsumption-prediction evaluation of the GO embeddings further contextualized these results (see Supplementary Materials).
+An independent subsumption-prediction evaluation of the GO embeddings further contextualized these results (see Supplementary Table S3).
 The anc2vec performed the best in recovering hierarchical parent–child relations, confirming its strong topological representation of GO.
 However, anc2vec embeddings generalized less effectively to unseen terms, particularly for MF terms, resulting in the lower zero-shot AUCs of STAR$_S$.
 Conversely, SBERT-BioBERT embeddings performed worse in subsumption prediction but generalized better to unseen terms, indicating that semantic representations transfer more effectively to novel ontology concepts.
 The integrated STAR$_{ST}$ model reflects this complementarity, achieving balanced performance across ontologies by leveraging both semantic and structural information.
 While STAR$_S$ requires retraining when new GO terms are added due to the fixed anc2vec embeddings, STAR$_T$ and STAR$_{ST}$ can generate embeddings for novel terms directly from textual definitions, enabling continuous adaptation to ontology updates without retraining.
+A seed sensitivity analysis over five random seeds confirmed the stability of these zero-shot results, with low standard deviations across all held-out terms (see Supplementary Table S5 and Table S6).